Joint Gaussian Graphical Model Estimation: A Survey: Conclusion

 \section{Conclusion}

 This manuscript has introduced joint Gaussian graphical model estimation methods for joint data with shared structure across multiple groups.
-In particular, we consider several examples of extending classical statistical inference methods to joint estimation settings, including the MLE based estimator, neighborhood regression, and the CLIME estimator.
-We discuss several methods that exploit coarse-grained structures using a global regularization method that encourages shared coarse-grained structure across all groups.
+In particular, we have considered several examples of extending classical statistical inference methods to joint estimation settings, including the MLE based estimator, neighborhood regression, and the CLIME estimator.
+We have discussed several methods that exploit coarse-grained structures using a global regularization method that encourages a shared coarse-grained structure across all groups.
 In contrast, the fine-grained structural regularization methods further partition the groups into subgroups per node, encouraging local shared regularity.
 With two groups, differential graphs are often a highly effective approach.
-The presented simulation experiments demonstrate that joint estimation can often recover the graphs more effectively than separate estimation for high dimensional data.
-Furthermore, we verify the characteristics of fused graphical lasso and group graphical regularizers for two data generation processes.
-When the data generation process has a shared inverse covariance structure with different values, group graphical lasso methods may be more effective.
-On the other hand, when the data generation process features a shared inverse covariance structure with the same values, the fused graphical lasso penalty function may perform better.
+We have also discussed the applications of joint estimation techniques to the estimation of graphical models from time-series data.